franciscop/happy/README.md

 # gitrash

 Just push everything.
-This could easily be confused with "git trash", but I as I depend on being employed I would never make that statement :smile:
+This could easily be confused with "git trash", but since my lifehood depends on being employed I would never make that statement.
+Try it with:

 ```
 npx gitrash